How to Pack Glassware for Moving

 Glassware is not the only part of your dishes that needs special packaging and additional securing.
 Your expensive china should be wrapped in bubble wrap and then put into a box without overcrowding it.
 You can add crumpled paper between each plate and wrap all the cups and mugs.
 Here is a tip to make your own padding material: use your clothes.
 Your blouses and jumpers can make a soft layer of protection for all the fragile pieces you want to pack.
 Old newspapers are another free option.

 It is not only your glasses that are in danger during transport.
 You can seriously hurt yourself if you stick your hand into a box with broken glass.
-That is another reason for wrapping your glass possessions in paper – if anything breaks, you can safely handle it.
+That is another reason for wrapping your glass possessions in the paper – if anything breaks, you can safely handle it.